commonprefix/mock-gmp-api/README.md

 A mock implementation of some basic components of Axelar's GMP API The goal is to set up a local testing environment for the different relayers used in the chain integrations.

-#Usage:
+## Usage:

-After launching PostgreSQL, run `sqlx migrate run --database-url postgres://postgres:postgres@localhost:5432/mock-gmp-api`
+After launching PostgreSQL, run:
+ `sqlx migrate run --database-url postgres://postgres:postgres@localhost:5432/mock-gmp-api`

 To run the server : `cargo run --bin server`

 To run the client : `cargo run --bin client`

-#Server Endpoints:
+## Server Endpoints:

 GET /tasks
 POST /events